Cjames21082/SQL-Lesson/README.md

 The program hackbright_app.py will also:

 * Add a student,
-* Query for projects by title, and
+* Query for projects by title,
-* Query for a student's grade given a project.
+* Query for a student's grade given a project,
+* Give a grade to a student, and
+* Show all the grades for a student.

 We are currently attempting to

 * Add a project.

 The problem?
 Adding multi-word project titles and/or multi-word project descriptions.
 The file parser.py is our current progress on this task.

-Afterwards, we will (hopefully) work on

-* Giving a grade to a student, and
-* Showing all the grades for a student.

 --
 Katherine Fellows & Cassandra Dixon